sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 This directory has two files ``spec.json`` and ``display.yaml``.
 The example module |ContigFilter_link|
 will go into more depth for these files.
 The  |Documenting_link| page provides information on the purpose of the subdirectory ``img``.

-If you added input and output parameters to the spec file above, you can now add them to the Narrative UI.

 Now open up ``ui/narrative/methods/run_{uid}HelloWorld/spec.json``.
 This file is in JSON format and defines a mapping between our KIDL ``{uid}HelloWorld.spec`` file and how our parameters will show up in the app's user interface.